solo-io/workshops/istio-day2/1-understand-istio/04-ingress-gateway.md

 curl -k -H "Host: istioinaction.io" https://istioinaction.io --resolve istioinaction.io:443:35.202.132.20
 ```

+TODO: we don't want to use -k, we should use a cert signed by a CA
 Problem is, this is self signed... we should just get a CA going and sign it from there so we can get it to work correctly